HaimanotA/the--pioneers/README.md

 **Content**

-- The texts for the biography part was taken from wikipedia.
+- The biography part for both of the pioneers is taken from wikipedia.
 - The quick facts for Mark Zuckerbery was taken from the site (https://www.entrepreneur.com/article/287422).

 **Media**
-Both of the images were taken from wikipedia.
+- Both of the images were taken from wikipedia.